Sumanthrr26/Expense_tracker_React/README.md

-# Creating an Expense Tracker with basic React concepts
+#Expense Tracker with basic React concepts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).